 Not really.

-It’s also wise to keep in mind that Google Analytics can easily be manipulated to fudge the bounce rate.
+It’s also wise to remember that Google Analytics can easily be manipulated to fudge the bounce rate.
 Rates as low as 10% or even 5% have been seen numerous times, either due to bad installation or malicious intent.
 Rates as low as these are a cause for alarm and scrutiny.

 Google Analytics Bounce Rate